callum5892/JadedBot/README.md

 `$ pip3 install -r requirements.txt`

+You will also need ffmpeg on the backend system.

 The `configfile` file is how you configure the Discord API Key and Reddit keys if you want reddit functionality.
 Simply create a textfile called `configfile` in the same directory as `jaded.py` like the following: